-The computation of Adjusted EBITDA attributable to Generac Holdings Inc. is based on the definition of EBITDA contained in our credit agreement, as amended.
+The computation of Adjusted EBITDA attributable to Generac Holdings Inc. is based on the definition of EBITDA contained in the Amended Credit Agreement.
 To supplement our condensed consolidated financial statements presented in accordance with U.S. GAAP, we provide the computation of Adjusted EBITDA attributable to the Company, taking into account certain charges and gains that were recognized during the periods presented.